murilobnt/vulnus/Readme.md

 ## ADDITIONAL RESOURCES

+> Muli

+The font, Muli, has its OFL license in fonts/Muli/OFL.txt.

 > Free Platformer Game Tileset: Scrolling background

 The image, images/7536921_orig.png, is from **Zuhria Alfitra** a.k.a **pzUH**, at **Game Art 2D**.
 It was downloaded from the following URL: